MaryamMubarak90/frink-embeddings/README.md

   -q QDRANT_URL, --qdrant_url QDRANT_URL
-                        The url for the Qdrant client --csv                 Write the output to a csv file --json                Write the output to a json file
+                        The url for the Qdrant client --csv                 Write the output to a csv file --json                Write the output to a json file formatted for Qdrant upload